 Okay, in this example we have some employees, we've got 300 employees each in a department, and we have a pivot table that shows a breakdown by Department.

-So the problem in this case is we want to show both count but also with a percentage.
+So, the problem in this case is we want to show both count but also with a percentage.
 So the easiest way to do that is just to add the same field again, and then change the second instance to show a percent of total.
 In this case we'll use percent of grand total.
-And now we have both account and a percent of total.
+And now we have both a count and a percent of total.

-Okay, so here's a pivot table we looked at earlier and we have again 300 employees broken down into by Department.
-So in this case the problem is we don't want the datasheet.
-We we just don't want this data sheet to be in this worksheet.
+Okay, so here's a pivot table we looked at earlier, and we have again 300 employees broken down into Department.
+So in this case, the problem is we don't want the data sheet.
+We just don't want this data sheet to be in this worksheet.
 Maybe we want to save file size or we just don't want the clutter

 So because pivot tables have their own cache that stores a copy of the data, I can just delete this worksheet and the pivot table still is completely operational.
 And if for some reason you want to get back the full set of data you can just double-click the grand total and the pivot table will give you a full set of data again